 The person-centred approach to Counselling was founded by Carl Rogers in the 1940s.
 It still remains one of the most taught approaches to Counselling in the UK and is one of the most popular therapeutic approaches to Counselling.
-In this post, I will be giving a brief outline of ‘what is the person-centred approach to Counselling?’
+In this post, I will be giving a brief outline of ‘what is the person-centred approach to Counselling?’ (or if you prefer a video, then click the image below)

 Non-directive